 ATLANTA -- The Georgia Technology Authority (GTA) said it is building a single portal so a range government transactions and information are accessible at one Web site.

-The state's portal will serve as a centralized resource for a wide range of government interactions, such as applying for a business or professional license; renewing a driver's license; accessing child care provider reports and physician profiles; and researching educational and recreational opportunities.
+will serve as a centralized resource for a wide range of government interactions, such as applying for a business or professional license; renewing a driver's license; accessing child care provider reports and physician profiles; and researching educational and recreational opportunities.

 GTA will connect state agencies into the enhanced portal, using webMethods' Web services-based integration to offer one-stop shopping for government services and information.
 GTA officials said the portal is an important component of ensuring the effective use of IT resources throughout the state.